azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 ## Install packages

+1. Open the notebook **quickstart-azureml-in-10mins.ipynb**.

-Once the Jupyter Notebook is open, the compute instance is running and the kernel appears, add a new code cell to install packages needed for this tutorial.
+1. Once the Jupyter Notebook is open, the compute instance is running and the kernel appears, add a new code cell to install packages needed for this tutorial.

     > To quickly create **new cells** you select the **first cell** (make sure it is in *Code mode* and highlighted by the color blue) and type **`b`** it will add another cell *below* the first cell.

 1. At the top of the notebook, add a code cell.
 ![alt text](../media/tutorial-train-deploy-notebook/jupyter-landing.png "Screenshot of add code cell for notebook.")

-1. Add the following into the cell and then run the cell, either by using the **Run** tool or by using **Shift+Enter**.
+1. Add the following code into the cell and then run the cell, either by using the **Run** tool or by using **Shift+Enter**.

     ```bash
     %pip install scikit-learn==0.22.1
     %pip install scipy==1.5.2
     ```

     You may see a few install warnings.
 These can safely be ignored.

 ## Run the notebook